vivekbhr/advOmics_course/week2_projects/Project_1-2_sortChIC.md

  - loompy
  - pyDESEQ2

-Launch a new notebook within the advomics env and load the above packages to ensure that everything works.
+**Launch a new notebook within the advomics env and load the above packages to ensure that everything works.**

 ### Tips

  - Loompy is not well maintained, and might be incompatible with the latest version of scanpy/anndata.
 It might need a separate environment.
 I suggest installing sincei and jupyter first, then trying to load loompy and the dataset.
-If you get erorrs, try a fresh install of loompy in a new environment.
+If you get an error, try a fresh install of loompy in a new environment.

 ## Objectives

 The aim of this project is to partially replicate the findings of [Zeller, Yueng et al (2023)](https://www.nature.com/articles/s41588-022-01260-3), using a combination of tools: sincei, scanpy, and pyDESeq2.

-In particular we will try to replicate the results of cell clustering (shown in Fig. 2 a,b) and recover the top cell-type specific genes regulated by the activate/repressive chromatin states (Fig. 2 c-f).
+In particular we will try to replicate the results of cell clustering (shown in **Fig. 2 a,b**) and recover the top cell-type specific genes regulated by the activate/repressive chromatin states (**Fig. 2 c-f**).

-Each group (3-4 people) would be assigned a chromatin mark (one of *H3K4me3, H3K4me1, H3K27me3, H3K9me3*) and would therefore focus on replicating the results shown for their own chromatin mark.
+Each project group would be assigned a chromatin mark and would therefore focus on replicating the results shown for their own chromatin mark.

+ - Group 1: H3K4me1
+ - Group 2: H3K27me3
+ - Group 3: H3K4me3
+ - Group 4: H3K9me3

 ## Instructions

  - The data is available from figshare, using this link: https://figshare.com/s/31c3d4676830a614d886.
-Have a look at the data description on figshare for more details.
+Have a look at the data description on figshare for more details about the files.

  - Download the .loom file named with your selected hPTM (in case of H3K4me1, the file is `scCounts_genebodies_k4me1.loom`)